Sirat Bani Hilal: The Hilali performance

 The Hilali performers come from specific families for whom these performances were once used to be their sole source of income.
 The performers often begin their apprenticeships at the age of five and their training goes on for at least ten years.
 During the course of this demanding apprenticeship the poets perfect their memory, singing and instrument playing skills and learn the art of extemporaneous commentary to render traditional plots relevant to their contemporary audiences.
 Traditionally, the Al-Sirah Al-Hilaliyyah has been performed at social and private events such as weddings, circumcision ceremonies and private gatherings and the performances often last between 50 and 100 hours.

 The Hilali performances have musical accompaniments mostly of wooden instruments.
-These include string instruments such as the rababa (the Arabic fiddle) and smsmiyya (tampura), wind instruments such as the salamiyyah, zummarah, mizmar, arghul and nay (an open ended flute) and percussion instruments such as the tabla and the tambourine.
+These include string instruments such as the rababa (the Arabic fiddle) and simsimiyya (lyre), wind instruments such as the salamiyyah, zummarah, mizmar, arghul and nay (an open ended flute) and percussion instruments such as the tabla and the tambourine.